Skip to main contentSkip to navigation

 The number of heads in a drive depends on the number of platters and whether data is written on one or both surfaces.
 Manufacturers configure the head count to hit a target capacity at a given areal density.

 Head configuration matters for recovery because a head swap requires a donor drive with the same head count, head map, and preamp compatibility.
-A 2-head Rosewood and a 3-head Rosewood use different head stack assemblies and are not interchangeable, even though they share the same model number.
+A 2-head, 3-head, and 4-head Rosewood all use different head stack assemblies and are not interchangeable, even though they share the same model number.

 Why Head Failures Require Lab-Level Recovery